bergmark/stackage-user-status/README.md

+**Disclaimers**:

-***Disclaimer***: Does not take upper bounds on a packages's dependencies into account, check the [open stackage issues](https://github.com/fpco/stackage/issues) for that.
+* Does not take upper bounds on a packages's dependencies into account, check the [open stackage issues](https://github.com/fpco/stackage/issues) for that.
+* Does not follow the github-users map, only shows packages directly under the searched name.

 # Example